Why National Monuments Matter

 Why monuments are critical to American conservation

-National monuments are one of CLF’s biggest areas of focus at the moment.
-They warrant attention because they occupy a unique niche (some might say loophole) in the American legislative system: Presidents can use executive action to unilaterally designate a national monument without having to get buy-in from Congress.
+National monuments warrant attention because they occupy a unique niche in the American legislative system where Presidents can use executive action to designate a national monument.

 “It takes a lot of effort to get any kind of legislation through Congress at the moment,” Torres explains.
-That makes national monuments a way more efficient workaround for getting land protected fast.
+That makes national monuments a way more efficient way to get land protected fast.

 The other cool thing about national monuments is that the designation is so nebulous.
 Some national monuments—like the Stonewall Inn in New York—are small urban lots that have cultural or historic significance.
 Others—like Bears Ears in Utah—are sweeping, million-acre swaths of wild landscape preserved for their biodiversity and value to Indigenous peoples.